mideind/BinPackage/README.md

 The database is
 released under the CC BY-SA 4.0 license, in CSV files having two main formats:
 *Sigrúnarsnið* (`SHsnid`) and *Kristínarsnið* (`Ksnid`).
-Sigrúnarsnið is more compact with 6 attributes for each word form.
+Sigrúnarsnið is more compact with six attributes for each word form.
 Kristínarsnið is newer and more detailed, with up to 15 attributes for each word form.